MHindermann/m3/README.md

 ### 1. Introduction

 The Outline of World Cultures (OWC) is an ontology for cultures created by George P. Murdock [1].
 It has since been refined and updated in various ways, most prominently by Yale University’s HRAF division as the subscription database eHRAF World Cultures [2].
 The Museum der Kulturen Basel (MKB), however, uses a distinct instance of OWC that reflects the museum’s collection history, for example by vastly enriching OWC’s ontology with respect to modern Papua New Guinea.
-In this paper, I will explore whether this local OWC instance (call it OWCM) can be reconciled with the Integrated Authority File (GND) [3] used by the Basel University Library (and all other Swiss German university libraries) for indexing.
+In this working paper, I will explore whether this local OWC instance (call it OWCM) can be reconciled with the Integrated Authority File (GND) [3] used by the Basel University Library (and all other Swiss German university libraries) for indexing.

 ### 2. OWCM input data
 The OWCM data was supplied to me in form of three XLS(X) files.
 In what follows, I will briefly describe the content and structure of each file: